 How do we learn to love ourselves better?
 How do we build these self-love pillars?

-Taking responsibility for our emotions and well-being is probably the smartest and healthiest thing an adult can do for themselves.
-And there are various ways to start practicing self-love––from going to therapy and changing the way our cognition shapes our emotions, to finding a fulfilling hobby that unleashes our creativity and positivity.
+Taking responsibility for our emotions and well-being is probably the smartest and healthiest thing we can do for ourselves.
+And there are various ways to start practicing self-love––from going to therapy and changing the way our cognition shapes our emotions, to finding a fulfilling hobby that unleashes our creativity and joy.

 Here are some of our suggestions on how to build the pillars of self-love.